 Understand your value

-Instead of searching for your weaknesses, start focusing on your strengths.
+Instead of searching for your weaknesses, focus on your strengths.
 Research your market to take an objective look at how you compare.
 What do you do differently?
 How do your prices compare to others?

 By understanding your value, you can use a more competitive pricing strategy and ensure you’re setting yourself up for success.